reidgs/TerraBot/README.md

 Keep in mind that only the Desktop install is neccesary.
 Depending on your internet connection this step may take a while.
 - TerraBot Simulator
-QUESTION - I THINK WE CAN ZIP UP THE WHOLE OS, WILL THESE INSTRUCTIONS CHANGE FOR THAT?
-//TODO Find out how students will get the simulator
+We will provide you with a virtual machine that already has Ubuntu, ROS, and the TerraBot code installed.

 #### Running the Simulator ####

-In order to run the simulator, run the TerraBot with the simulator mode flag (-m sim), the multiplier you wish for the speed, and the time which you would like it to start at (seconds since epoch).
+In order to run the simulator, run the TerraBot with the simulator mode flag (-m sim), and optionally 1) the multiplier you wish for the speed (-s option); and 2) a file that copntains baseline (starting) values for the sensors, actuators, and the time which you would like the simulator to start at (seconds since midnight, day 0 of the simulated run).

-For example if I wanted to run the simulator at 1x speed at time=0 I would run:
->`./TerraBot.py -m sim 1 0`
-For error checking it is recommended that you include the -l flag for logging as well.
+For error checking it is recommended that you include the -l flag for logging, which will put a file for each topic into an automatically generated subdirectory of the Log directory.
-EX: 5x speed with logging
+>`./TerraBot.py -l -m sim`

+##### Speedup #####

+Note that much of what happens in a greenhouse happens very slowly, thus a speedup of 100 or more is recommended for development and testing.
+However, what happens when actuators are on can happen very quickly (e.g., watering takes just a few seconds).
+To accommodate this, the simulator automatically sets the speed low when either the pump or fans are on and then sets the speed to the user-desired value whenever they are both are off.
+Your agent can also publish a "speedup" message to change the default speedup during run time, but this is not standard practice.

+For example to run the simulator at 100x speed (i.e., 100 seconds of simulated time for every second of wall clock time), use:
->`./TerraBot.py -l -m sim 5 0`
+>`./TerraBot.py -m sim -s 100`

+*Note: to ensure consistency between your code in simulation and with the actual hardware, you should refrain from referring to outside functions (OS time.time()) and should instead refer to the ROS time topic via rospy.get_time().*

-### Extra Processes ###
+### Extra Items ###
-In order to allow for greater control of the system and to ensure the accuracy of the simulator, there are a few extra processes to which you have access.
-In addition to the previously mentioned sensors and actuators, there will also be a health ping, variable time speed, and a frequency topic which you must consider.
+There are some additional items that you need to know aobut in order to complete the assignments.
+Specifically, they involve the health of your agent, the frequency of sensor readings, and access to the camera.

 ##### Health Ping #####
 Because of the long lasting nature of this project, it is possible that there may be unforeseen errors in your code which will cause it to crash.
 Crashed code means no control over the system and certain doom for your plants!
 In order to avoid this outcome, we have included restart functionality.
+The TerraBot will subscribe to the "ping" message (the data, a Boolean, is ignored).
-When the relay begins, it will run your code and listen for a ping.
-If your ping is not heard within a set amount of time (default 60 min), it will assume your program has crashed and restart it automatically.
+If the TerraBot runs your agent (i.e., the -a flag is not 'none') and has not received a ping within a set amount of time (default 6 minutes, either real or simulated time), it will assume your program has crashed and restart it automatically.

+After a set number of crashes (currently 5), the TerraBot will quit.
+There is a command-line option to send email when this happens, so that the team and the instructors can be notified.
+Don't worry about how to do this - it is not necessary for development and testing, and we will use this feature only during the grow cycles.

 ##### Frequency #####
+It is our intention to eventually have you manage how much energy and water you use.
-The frequency topic is used to determine how often the arduino will read from the sensors.
+Since reading the sensors takes energy, there is a way to tell the system how frequently for the Arduino will read from the sensors.
-The more often you read, the more accurate your data will be, but the more power you will draw as well.
+The more often the sensors are read, the more accurate your data will be, but the more energy you will use as well.
+The 'freq' topic takes a Float32 argument, which represents how often the sensors will be read.
+For example, a frequency of 10 polls the sensors at 10 Hz; a frequency of 0.1 polls the sensors once every 10 seconds.
-Notice that this setting is variable, meaning it can be changed over the course of the deployment.
+Notice that this setting is variable, meaning it can be changed over the course of the deployment by sending a new 'freq' message.

-##### Time #####
-One of the most convenient aspects of the simulator is its ability to manipulate time in order to suit the user's needs.
-By default the simulator will begin running at 1x speed at the epoch, but that can be configured with flags.
-It is also important that the execution of the simulator is identical to the relay (even if sped up).

-*To ensure consistency between your code in simulation and on TerraBot, you should refrain from referring to outside functions (OS time.time()) and should instead refer to the ROS time topic via rospy.get_time().*
+This is useful, for instance, if you want to read the sensors infrequently until some event occurrs and then change the frequency to do better closed-loop control.

+Note: Currently, each sensor is polled at the same frequency; We may implement separate frequencies for each sensor, at some point.

 ##### Camera #####
-The one aspect of the system which we are not able to simulate is the camera.
-Any call to raspistill will result in an error as there is no camera connected to the virtual machine and raspistill is not installed.
+The camera is different from the rest of the sensors, as it is controlled directly by the Pi, and not by the Arduino.
+We are still working on incorporating the camera into the TerraBot code -- it will be available (both for the Pi hardware and the simulator) during the course of the semester.

-//TODOCAN WE RENAME raspistill?
+# TODOCAN WE RENAME raspistill?
 It looks like rapist...

 ## Grading ##
+Your programming assignments will be graded automatically.
+Trace files (.trc) will indicate what behaviors are expected to occur, and the grader, running in conjunction with the simulator, will check to see that all the conditions are successfully met.
+The trace files to use can be specified on the command line using either the -t (one trace file) or -T (directory containing multiple trace files), along with the mode set to "grade" (e.g., -m grade).

-Grading will take place with the help of the simulator and .trc files in the grading directory.
-You may test your agent by creating your own trace files.
-If you create multiple .trc files in the grading directory, all the files will be tested.
-Once finished grading, the simulator will terminate.
+You may test your agent by creating your own trace files (and your own interference files).
+We may give you example trace files, as well, but the actual grading will use trace files that you have not previously seen.

 ### Trace File ###
 The grader traces through commands given in this file and acts accordingly.
 The first line in the trace file is the address to the baseline file, and the second line is the address to the interference file.
 The commands for grading start on the third line of the trace file.
 The four commands available are: START, ENSURE, WAIT, and QUIT.